IMQS/augmented/Documentation/WhatWeTried.md

 Accelerometer samples: For example <Accel X>, are `Acceleration minus Gx on the x-axis` .
 Gyroscope samples: For example <Gyro X>, are `Angular speed around the x-axis` .
 Magnetic field samples: `All values are in micro-Tesla (uT) and measure the ambient magnetic field in the X, Y and Z axis` .
-Delta Time: The time in ms since the start of the recording of both the video and the sensor sample recordings.
+Delta Time: The time in milliseconds since the start of the recording of both the video and the sensor sample recordings.

-See [SensorEvent](http://developer.android.com/reference/android/hardware/SensorEvent.html "SensorEvent API page on developer.andoroid") for more information.
+See [SensorEvent](http://developer.android.com/reference/android/hardware/SensorEvent.html "SensorEvent API page on developer.android") for more information.

 NOTE: The Delta Time may not be perfectly synced with the video.